Low Back Pain

 Walking is the simplest and maybe the best exercise for the lower back.
 It gets your blood moving and helps your muscles stay strong.

-If your symptoms are severe or you still have them after 2 weeks of self-care, see your doctor.
-You may need stronger pain medicines, or you might benefit from physical therapy.
+If your symptoms are severe or you still have symptoms after 2 weeks of self-care, see your doctor.
+You may need stronger pain medicines, or you might benefit from manual therapy.

 Having ongoing (chronic) back pain can make you depressed.
 In turn, depression can have an effect on your level of pain and whether your back gets better.
-People with depression and chronic pain often benefit from both counseling and medicine.
-Special counseling can help you learn stress management and pain control skills.
-Antidepressant medicines may help too.
+People with depression and chronic pain often benefit from both antidepressant medicines and counseling.
+Counseling can help you learn stress management and pain control skills.

 How can you prevent low back pain from returning?